dwyl/home/README.md

 into our App and ask people for reviews on Google, TripAdvisor and to post pictures on their "Social".

-We have experience of both listing and "consuming" on AirBnB
+We have experience of both listing and "consuming" on AirBnB.
+(_see: "Experience in Real Estate?" section below_)

 #### Digital Nomad Girls (DNG)